As a major gateway to the Great Barrier Reef, Cairns is a vibrant hub with plenty of choice when it comes to hotels.

 It's easy to spot the Pullman Reef Hotel Casino near the cruise liner terminal facing Trinity Inlet – just look up to see the distinctive 20 metre (66 foot) high glass dome that houses both a zoo (complete with crocodiles and rainforest wallabies) and a ropes course up among the free-flying birdlife.
 The complex also includes the 128-room Pullman Reef Hotel, which in 2016 refurbished its signature restaurant, Tamarind, as well as the lobby.
 Splash out on the Pullman Suite to soak in a freestanding tub.

 Wedged at the southern end of the vibrant Cairns Esplanade is the 255-room, triangular-shaped Shangri-La Hotel, The Marina Cairns.
-Guests at this luxury hotel, which boasts the city's biggest and most sophisticated executive lounge, can enjoy views of the Coral Sea, yachts bobbing in the Marlin Marina, the Cairns low-rise cityscape, lush gardens or the sparkling centrepiece pool.
-Dine on modern Australian cuisine, with Asian and Mediterranean influences, at the waterfront North Bar and Kitchen.
+Guests at this luxury hotel - which boasts a massive executive lounge -can enjoy views of the Coral Sea, yachts bobbing in the Marlin Marina, the Cairns low-rise cityscape, lush gardens or the sparkling centrepiece pool.
+Stroll down the Marina Dining Promenade to choose from a variety of waterfront restaurants.

-The Novotel Cairns Oasis Resort is in the heart of the city, a block from the waterfront, but channels a laid-back resort vibe thanks to a stunning lagoon-style pool, tropical gardens and rooms that are light and bright with a coastal-themed palette.
+The Novotel Cairns Oasis Resort is located in the heart of the city, just a block from the waterfront, but it channels a laid-back resort vibe thanks to its stunning scenery.
+This includes a lagoon-style pool, tropical gardens and rooms that are bright and airy, in keeping with a coastal-themed palette.
 Swim up to the pool bar to order a bite – the menu ranges from burgers and soft tacos to beer battered fish and chips.
-The in-house Mizuna restaurant features dishes such as Mexican-spiced chicken breast salad, and salmon with a grilled watermelon and cucumber salad.
-They are favourites of Novotel's wellness ambassador, champion surfer Sally Fitzgibbons.
+The in-house Mizuna restaurant features dishes such as watermelon salad, and chargrilled octopus.

 Across the street from the Pullman Reef Hotel Casino is another hotel in the Pullman stable.
 With 321 rooms, the Pullman Cairns International is the city's largest five-star hotel.
-Coco's Restaurant, near the lobby, is famous for its nightly seafood buffet.
-Seafood also stars in the three hour Sunday lunches.
+Coco's Restaurant, near the lobby, is famous for its paddock to plate fresh ingredients and seafood towers.
 High tea is also a drawcard, with add-ons such as a miniature chocolate fondue with strawberries and marshmallow.
 Enjoy views over the nearby mountains from the pool, which features an island, walkway and jacuzzi.

 The 230-room Mantra Trilogy offers not only traditional hotel rooms but apartments with kitchens, laundries and up to three bedrooms for that home-away-from-home feel.
 If you don’t feel like cooking, dine at the Mediterranean-themed Villa Romana, which also offers room service.
 Swan around the hotel's lagoon pool with its ocean views or maintain your fitness by hitting the 25 metre (82 foot) lap pool.
 On a clear day it's possible to see Green Island on the Great Barrier Reef.
 Boats depart regularly for the island from the nearby Reef Fleet Terminal.